 Ask to See Your Medical Notes

 This might seem a little daunting, however, reading through the details of what occurred might bring some insight and closure.
-Researching and learning as much as you can from your experience will help you to come to terms with it and perhaps even understand why this happened.
-If you are planning on having more children, learning from your medical notes and understanding medical terms are ways to be prepared for a future birth experience.
+For example, if you experienced a perineal tear, it may be helpful to consult legal counsel experts like those at Gadsby Wick should you decide to research what compensation you are entitled to.
+Researching and learning as much as you can from your experience will help you to come to terms with it and perhaps even understand why it happened.
+If you are planning on having more children, learning from your medical notes and understanding medical terms are ways to recover from a negative birth experience and be prepared for a future birth experience.

 Focus on Your Baby